 Online registry information is provided via internet.

-It is planned to migrate the existing legacy-systems to common software soprano (toolbox-concept of EPO), further introduction of further automatisation-tools of EPO (ePhoenix and online-filing) until the end of 2006.
+It is planned to migrate the existing legacy-systems relating to patents and utility models to common software soprano (toolbox-concept of EPO) in 2007.

 Internet Access is available to all examiners at their desk top.

 Administrative management systems (e.g., register, legal status, statistics, administrative support, etc.)